survivejs/webpack-book/manuscript/appendices/02_hmr.md

 T> The setup assumes you have set `optimization.moduleIds = 'named'`.
 If you run webpack in `development` mode, it will be on by default.

 W> You should **not** enable HMR for your production configuration.
-It likely works, but it makes your bundles larger than they should be.
+It likely works, but it makes your bundles bigger than they should be.

 W> If you are using Babel, configure it so that it lets webpack control module generation as otherwise, HMR logic won't work!
 See the _Loading JavaScript_ chapter for the exact setup.